 Abandon and adoption are also used inside insert, at lines 22 and 24.
 There, the bag b is non-empty, and the cell b.tail must be updated in order to reflect the fact that it is no longer the last cell in the queue.
 However, we cannot just go ahead and access this cell, because the only permission that we have at this point for this cell is at type "dynamic".
 Instead, we must take the cell out of the group, update it, and put it back.
-This wellparenthesized use of take and give is related to Fähndrich and De-Line's "focus" [16] and to Sing#'s "expose" [15].
-We allow writing "taking b.tail from b begin ... end" as sugar for such a wellparenthesized use.
+We allow writing "taking b.tail from b begin ... end" as sugar for such a wellparenthesized use of take and give.